 I like asking one or two people who care about me enough, to be honest with me.
 These people should probably not work for you.
 They need to not fear angering you.

-If you really want to be motivated (by not losing money as most of us are) go to https://gofuckingdoit.com/Opens in a new tab.
+If you really want to be motivated (by not losing money as most of us are) go to https://gofuckingdoit.com/ and pledge money to an accountability partner.

 Step 6: Track your progress